felixbarzin/databaseIntelliSense/README.md

 # databaseIntelliSense
-Some interfaces to mock IntelliSense in your projects.
+Some interfaces to mock IntelliSense for Database object in your projects.
+Just put the file at a root level or elsewhere and use your own ref.
+///<reference path="../../../databaseIntelliSense.d.ts" />